Crys-Chen/DPad/README.md

 ## 🔥 News!
 * Aug 19, 2025: We've released our paper on Arxiv!

+* > ### 📢 Call for Collaboration: Training the Next Generation of Efficient dLLMs
+  >
+  > DPad interpolates between semi-autoregressive and block diffusion models.
+Our next step is to explore this unique position further, aiming to create a model that achieves the **training efficiency** of Block Diffusion while preserving the crucial **long-term planning capabilities** of semi-autoregressive methods.
+This research could lead to a new class of models that are both powerful and scalable.
+  >
+  >  Advancing this research requires significant computational resources.
+We are actively seeking academic or industry partners with available GPU capacity who are interested in pioneering more efficient language models.
+If you'd like to collaborate, please reach out to us!
+  >
+  > email:
+  >
+  > - xhchen21@m.fudan.edu.cn
+  > - cong.guo@duke.edu

 ## Contents
 - [🤔 How It Works](#-how-it-works)
 - [✨ Key Features & Modifications](#-key-features--modifications)